-Some vaccines, such as the flu vaccine and whooping cough vaccine, are safe and recommended during pregnancy to help protect both you and your baby.
+Some vaccines, such as the flu vaccine and whooping cough vaccine, are safe and recommended during pregnancy to help protect both parents and babies.
 Read more about NHS vaccination information in pregnancy.

 Key vaccinations

-• Flu vaccine - this protects against flu complications during pregnancy and offers protection to your baby after birth
+- Flu vaccine - this protects against flu complications during pregnancy and offers protection to babies after birth

-• Whooping cough vaccine - this is given around 20 weeks of pregnancy to protect your baby from whooping cough
+- Whooping cough vaccine - this is given around 20 weeks of pregnancy to protect babies from whooping cough

-• Respiratory syncytial virus (RSV) vaccine - this protects your baby from serious respiratory infections like pneumonia and bronchiolitis, and it's offered from 28 weeks of pregnancy
+- Respiratory Syncytial Virus (RSV) vaccine - this protects babies from serious respiratory infections like pneumonia and bronchiolitis, and it's offered from 28 weeks of pregnancy

-• COVID-19 vaccine - this is highly recommended to protect you and your baby against severe illness from COVID-19
+- COVID-19 vaccine - this is highly recommended to protect pregnant individuals and babies against severe illness from COVID-19

-Live vaccines, such as Measles, Mumps, and Rubella (MMR), are not recommended during pregnancy due to the potential risk of the virus affecting your baby.
+Live vaccines, such as Measles, Mumps, and Rubella (MMR), are not recommended during pregnancy due to the potential risk of the virus affecting the baby.

 There is no evidence of live vaccines causing birth defects, and in rare cases, they may be recommended if the benefits outweigh the risks.

-A midwife, GP, or pharmacist can provide guidance on whether a live vaccine is appropriate during your pregnancy.
+A midwife, doctor, or pharmacist can provide guidance on whether a live vaccine is appropriate during pregnancy.

 Live vaccines include: